MinaProtocol/mina/src/app/rosetta/README.md

 - Updated Rosetta spec to v1.4.9
 - Preliminary testing on the `devnet2` network
+- Updated dockerfile split into stages
+- New documentation for the start scripts
 - Fixes:
   - When internal commands create new accounts, use a new operation `Account_creation_fee_via_fee_receiver`, so that the computed balance matches the live balance